Aim of this information

 - Why you think you pose no current or future risk of harm to vulnerable groups, including children.

 Your representations should not challenge police cautions or convictions unless these have been formally overturned.
-If you are, at the time of making your representation, also disputing or appealing against your caution or conviction, then this will not be taken into account as part of your representations until such time that the result of that appeal is known.
+If you are, at the time of making your representations, also disputing or appealing against your caution or conviction, then this will not be taken into account until such time that the result of that appeal is known.
 Your representations also cannot challenge findings of fact made by a competent body (A competent body is a professional regulatory body named in the Safeguarding Vulnerable Groups Act 2006 or the Safeguarding Vulnerable Groups (Northern Ireland) Order 2007).

 If you include any original documentation that you wish to be returned to you, then you should clearly state this within your representations.